ideaflare/embark/README.md

 # embark
 Easy to use document database with a focus on visibility and simplicity.

+Made for prototyping or projects with an agile code-first approach.
-You don't have to learn a whole new framework to save data.
-Embark allows you to defer the plumbing or commitment of choosing a specific database technology.
-Ideal for prototyping or projects with an agile code-first approach.
+Embark allows you to [defer the plumbing or commitment of choosing a specific database technology](https://www.youtube.com/watch?v=asLUTiJJqdE).

 ##Visibility

 Documents are saved in .txt files in folders for each collection so you can easily view/edit data while developing.
-The default serialization is JSON, and you can also plug in some other format like [YAML](http://www.yaml.org/start.html) or even [DSON](http://dogeon.org/).
+The default serialization is [JSON](http://en.wikipedia.org/wiki/JSON#Data_types.2C_syntax_and_example), and you can also plug in some other format like [YAML](http://www.yaml.org/start.html) or even [DSON](http://dogeon.org/).

 ##Simplicity